Patrice L. Engle Dissertation Grant For Global Early Child Development

 - Secure Human Subjects approval (or exemption) if any portion of the project involves human subjects and provide the Grant Committee with a copy of the approval (or exemption);

-The 2013 Deadline for the Application is April 30th.
-Applications must be sent via email to firstname.lastname@example.org.
-Applicants will be notified of decisions by June 30, 2013.
+The 2019 deadline for the application is June 30, 2019 by 5:00 pm ET.
+Applications must be sent via email to email@example.com.
+Applicants will be notified of decisions by August 30, 2019.
 Funds will be disbursed after Grantees have met the commitments outlined above.

 The application should not exceed 6 single-spaced, typed pages with font size no smaller than 11.
 Proposals not sent in this 6-page format or received after the deadline will not be considered.
 Applications must be submitted by email (firstname.lastname@example.org) and will be acknowledged upon receipt.
 Previous Grant winners are not eligible for a second Grant.